jamgold/cropuploader/README.md

 ### I never tested without anonymous upload, so accounts-password is also required as a minimum

 Any app using this package must setup Slingshot and then call the `CropUploader.init` method with the name of the directive, and the subdirectory in the S3 bucket.

-In the example it is assumed that Meteor.settings provides the necessary parameters for AWS S3.
+In the example directory is a complete example that assumes that Meteor.settings provides the necessary parameters for AWS S3.

 The package provides it's own collection to manage the uploaded images and their derivatives.